 - Vudu: On Vudu, you’ll get lots of movies to stream for free, rent, or buy.
-And the best part: the ads are conveniently at the beginning of your movie.
-So you won’t have to worry about interruptions.

 - The Roku Channel: The Roku Channel frequently updates its content, so you’ll never run out of movies to watch.
 Limited ads are a nice bonus too.